ing-MARWA/Named-Entity-Recognition/README.md

     predicted_tags = np.argmax(predictions, axis=-1)[0]
     return [(sentence.split()[i], tag_tokenizer.index_word[tag]) for i, tag in enumerate(predicted_tags) if tag != 0]
 Visualization
-Visualize entities in a sentence using matplotlib:
+The predicted entities in a sentence are visualized using matplotlib, with each entity highlighted according to its type.

 python
 Copy code